nanjunchen/Lammps-scripts/README.md

 # Lammps-scripts
 A set of lammps sample files for materials simulations.
-1. create point defects in bulk materials.
+## Defect - create point defects in bulk materials.